Frailty (Jane Remover album): Rankings

 Frailty was ranked at 47 on Pitchforks list of the best albums of 2021 and was included in their list of 2021's best progressive pop music, with Zhang writing that Frailty is "more melodically minded and refined than [their] previous work".
 Fantano ranked it at number 50 in his list of the best albums of the year.
 It also placed on Pastes list of the year's 30 best debut albums; Sharples praised Frailty for being "coherent yet ambitious, focused yet towering".
 The Fader placed "Search Party" at number 53 on their list of the best songs of 2021.
 In October 2024, Frailty further landed in Paste's mid-decade rankings of the best debut albums and the best overall albums of the 2020s.
 The staff at Pitchfork considered Frailty the 33rd best album of the 2020s in their mid-decade list; Ian Cohen wrote that the "teenage mind of 1921 wouldn't be able to comprehend the sound of Frailty, but they'd totally get it all the same".

 Aftermath

 After the release of Frailty, Remover has since considered the album a work of a different person than themselves, due to their gender transition.
 They also stated that they "had a huge awakening" after its release and grew to dislike the album.
 They thought to themselves, "This is childish, too corny.
-I should be making adult music," which led to a more serious artistic approach on their following album, Census Designated (2023).
-The album was made with the intent of having a different sound than Frailty.
+I should be making adult music," which led to a more serious artistic approach on their following album, Census Designated (2023), which was made with the intent of having a different sound than Frailty.